MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 ## Best practices

 *  If you're using the Windows Driver Kit (WDK) with Visual Studio, set the **Target Platform** value in the driver project properties to `Universal`.
-This automatically adds the correct libraries, and it runs the Universal INF validation and APIValidator as a part of build.
+This automatically adds the correct libraries, and it runs the Universal INF validation and APiValidator as a part of build.
 To do this:

     1. Open the driver project properties.
     2. Select **Driver Settings**.